 STORIES OF HOPE

-We want to connect people’s hearts to the beauty and wonder of what the Seaforest is, and what it can become through regeneration, rewilding and restoration.
+We want to connect people’s hearts to the beauty and wonder of the natural world, and what it can become through regeneration and rewilding.

 We recognise that most humans make choices based on their emotions.
 It is only a very small sliver of our minds that reacts to facts and logic as cold statistics.

-At Sea Change Project we believe in authentic, experiential storytelling based on science.
+At Sea Change Project we believe in authentic, experiential storytelling, inspired by nature, informed by science and guided by indigenous wisdom.
 There is no story we will create that has not been personally felt, seen and experienced, be it an observation of a new animal behaviour in the Seaforest, the discovery of a new species or a personal interaction with an animal.
-We dive and document every single day: thousands of hours of joy, passion and discovery in the Great African Seaforest…
+We dive and document every single day: thousands of hours of joy, passion and discovery in the Great African Seaforest.

 It is from this that we create our films.
 While being intensely cognisant of the pressures and challenges the Seaforest ecosystem faces, we want to connect people’s hearts to the beauty and wonder of what it is and what it can become through regeneration, rewilding and restoration.
 Our films are stories of hope.